parrt/msds501/notes/programming.md

 ## What is programming?

 When we think about programming, we immediately think about programming languages because we express ourselves using specific language syntax.
-But programming is mostly about converting "word problems" (project descriptions) to an execution plan.
+But, that is like asking a physicist what language they use.
+Programming is mostly about converting "word problems" (project descriptions) to an execution plan.
 The final act of entering code is required, of course, but learning to solve programming problems mentally is the most difficult process and is the most important.

 The same is true for natural languages.
-Learning to prove mathematical theorems is harder than learning to write up proofs in a new natural language.
+Learning to prove mathematical theorems is harder than learning to write up proofs in some natural language.
 In fact, much of the mathematical syntax is the same across natural languages just as it is for programming languages.
 Expressing your thoughts in Python or R, as you will do in the analytics program, is the simplest part of the programming process.
 That said, writing correct code is often the most frustrating and time-consuming part of the process even for experienced programmers.

 Programming is more about *what* to say rather than *how* to say it.
 Solving a problem with a computer means identifying a sequence of operations, each of which solves a piece of the overall problem.
 Each operation might itself be a sequence of suboperations.
 Expressing those operations in Python or R is not the hard part.
 Identifying which operations are necessary and their order is the hard part.

 The good news is that all of the analytics and machine learning problems you'll likely run into can be solved using the same generic program outline, which we'll discuss shortly.
-Before that, we should come up with an overall strategy for attacking problems.
+Before that, we should come up with an overall strategy for attacking programming problems.

 ## Problem-solving strategy